awsdocs/amazon-sqs-developer-guide/doc_source/sqs-making-api-requests.md

 ## Making a POST request<a name="structure-post-request"></a>

-An Amazon SQS `POST` requests send query parameters as a form in the body of an HTTP request\.
+An Amazon SQS `POST` request sends query parameters as a form in the body of an HTTP request\.

 The following is an example of a HTTP header with `Content-Type` set to `application/x-www-form-urlencoded`\.